locki-io/blender-extension/README.md

 Feedback, bug reports, and contributions are highly appreciated.
 Feel free to open issues or submit pull requests.

+# Inspirations from creators

+Thanks for the inspiration from CGpython, Erindale and Khamurai to bring Geometry nodes to our knowledge and passion!

 ## License

 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007